The Current Ebola Outbreak and the U.S. Role: An Explainer

 What has been the role of vaccination in the current outbreak?

 Vaccination has been an important component of the response since it began.
 This outbreak marks the first time that an effective vaccine is available and being used as a core component of an Ebola response.
-Authorities have so far used a “ring vaccination” approach, targeting vaccination of those who have been in contact with a case of Ebola and the contacts of those contacts, as well as other groups at potential risk of exposure such as health care workers.
-As of September 23, 2019, over 227,230 people (including 47,533 health workers and at least 72,289 children) have been vaccinated in the DRC, likely preventing hundreds, if not thousands, of Ebola cases already.
-Authorities have been using an experimental vaccine manufactured by Merck and provided free of charge to WHO and the DRC for the purposes of the response.
-The vaccine is not yet licensed by the FDA (though it is under review) and is being deployed on an emergency use basis under a “compassionate use” protocol.
-Costs for vaccine distribution and management of vaccinations are shared among Gavi, WHO, other donors, and the DRC government.
+Authorities have mostly used a “ring vaccination” approach, targeting vaccination of those who have been in contact with a case of Ebola and the contacts of those contacts, as well as other groups at potential risk of exposure such as health care workers.
+As of December 8, 2019, over 256,000 people have been vaccinated in the DRC since the start of the outbreak, which has likely prevented hundreds, if not thousands, of Ebola cases already.
+Authorities have been primarily using a vaccine manufactured by Merck, which the company has provided free of charge to WHO and the DRC for the purposes of the response.
+The Merck vaccine, which was being deployed on an emergency use basis under a “compassionate use” protocol, received approval from European regulators and prequalification from WHO in November 2019, making it the first officially licensed Ebola vaccine.
+It is not yet approved and licensed by the FDA (though it is under review and an FDA regulatory decision is expected in early 2020).
+Costs for vaccine distribution and management of vaccinations in the response are shared among Gavi, WHO, other donors, and the DRC government.

-In addition to the vaccination efforts in the DRC, neighboring countries are also vaccinating certain people, such as health workers, in areas at risk of seeing or that have seen Ebola cases due to cross-border spread (like Uganda, with approximately 5,000 people vaccinated thus far).
+In addition to the vaccination efforts in the DRC, neighboring countries are also vaccinating certain people, such as health workers, in areas at risk of seeing or that have seen Ebola cases due to cross-border spread (like Uganda, with at least 5,000 people vaccinated thus far).

 Is there an adequate supply of vaccine?

-It appears there will be enough doses of the Merck vaccine to meet the demands of the current WHO/DRC government’s ring vaccination approach.
-As of September 23, WHO reports having enough vaccine to vaccinate 390,000 people, which is greater than the total number of people vaccinated in the first 14 months of the response.
+It appears there are enough doses of the Merck vaccine to meet the demands of the current WHO/DRC government’s ring vaccination approach.
+Currently there are enough vaccine doses to vaccinate 300,000 people, which is greater than the total number of people vaccinated in the outbreak over the first 17 months of the response.
 In addition, WHO reports that Merck will produce enough vaccine over the next 6 to 18 months to vaccinate an additional 1.3 million people.
-Even so, if there is a change in strategy that expands vaccination to include a broader population or if the number of Ebola cases increases greatly over the next several months, it could raise concerns about the supply of the Merck vaccine.
-Some groups, including Medicines Sans Frontieres, have repeatedly called for an expanded program of vaccination in the DRC, which they say would help curtail the outbreak and protect more health workers.
+Gavi announced in December 2019 that it will support a new global stockpile of 500,000 doses of Ebola vaccine, to be made available for emergency use as needed.

-There is reportedly an adequate supply of the second (Johnson & Johnson) Ebola vaccine, with enough to vaccinate approximately 2 million people as authorities ready for its use in the DRC starting in October.
+There is reportedly an adequate supply of the second (Johnson & Johnson) Ebola vaccine, with enough to vaccinate approximately 2 million people.

 Are treatments available for those infected with Ebola?